-The consolidated accounts also include the results of Simply Funding Limited, a special purpose entity that is under the control of the group, though not owned via a shareholding.
+The consolidated accounts also include the results of Simply Funding Limited and Simply Funding 2 Limited, special purpose entities that are under the control of the group, though not owned via a shareholding.

 SAF3 Limited, SAF4 Limited and SAF6 Limited are exempt from audit under section 479A Companies Act.